radzenhq/radzen-blazor/README.md

-# Sample application showcasing the Radzen Blazor Components
+# Radzen Blazor Components examples

 This is the source code of of the application behind [blazor.radzen.com](https://blazor.radzen.com)